castorini/anserini/docs/regressions-clef06-fr.md

 # Anserini: Regressions for [CLEF2006 Monolingual French](http://www.clef-initiative.eu/edition/clef2006)

-This page documents regression experiments for [CLEF2006 monolingual French topics)](http://www.clef-initiative.eu/edition/clef2006).
+This page documents regression experiments for monolingual French document retrieval as part of [CLEF 2006 Multilingual Document Retrieval (Ad Hoc) Track)](http://www.clef-initiative.eu/edition/clef2006).
-The description of the document collection can be found in the [CLEF corpus page](http://www.clef-initiative.eu/dataset/corpus).
+The description of the document collection can be found on the [CLEF test suites pages](http://www.clef-initiative.eu/dataset/corpus).

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/clef06-fr.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/celf06-fr.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.